w3f/w3f-education/docs/Parachain/beginner/section1/network-components.md

 Relay chains can also be thought of as **blockspace** allocators, where parachains pay for the secure blockspace that relay chains inherently provide as a result of their economic security.

-:::info Relay Chains - Blockchain Sharding?
+:::info Relay Chains and Sharding

+You will often hear Polkadot described as a "sharded" blockchain network, which enables scalability in an otherwise resource-constrained environment.

 The primary idea behind having a series of parachains is to introduce the notion of **sharding**.
 Each parachain can run its own, unique application specific state transition function (also referred to as a **runtime**).
 Parachains can now work in parallel to one another, focusing on their specific application, whilst still being finalized by the relay chain's validator set.